 As the first step in the Admissions process, all students must complete an Admissions Application.
 South Suburban College subscribes to an admissions policy that provides access to higher education for all individuals who have the "ability to benefit" from its programs and services.
 All students entering degree and certificate programs must submit an official high school or high school equivalency certificate (GED) transcript.
-The transcript must indicate passage of the United States and Illinois Constitution Tests.
-The State of Illinois requires proof of completion of testing for the United States Constitution and the State of Illinois Constitution.
-South Suburban College will not issue a Degree or Certificate to any student who has not provided proof of a passing grade for both.
-Contact the Admissions Department for more information concerning this requirement.

 Admission to the College does not ensure entrance into a particular course or program of study.
 Applicants to some programs may have to fulfill specific prerequisites before being accepted.